holoviz/panel/doc/tutorials/basic/develop_notebook.md

 </video>

 :::{note}
-You should only serve your apps with `--autoreload` while developing
+We should only serve our apps with `--autoreload` while developing.
 :::

 Stop the Panel server by sending a termination signal.
-In most terminal environments, you can do this by pressing `CTRL+C` one or more times.
+In most terminal environments, we can do this by pressing `CTRL+C` one or more times.

 ## Inspect a Component using `SHIFT+Tab`